 Feeling all alphabet-ed out already?
 Skip the semantics and start learning to speak Spanish on Busuu now.

 Ok, now you know all about the Spanish alphabet, at least from a writing point of view.
 But you’re missing an important element – you need to learn Spanish alphabet pronunciation!

 But don’t worry, we’ve made it easy.
-Here’s a table (with handy audio!) to help you learn the Spanish names for the letters, and see how they’re typically pronounced.
+Here’s a table and chart to help you learn the Spanish names for the letters, and see how they’re typically pronounced.